Information for trainees

 GP/Innovative Training Posts (ITP)

-Each of our trainees undertake two GP attachments:
+Each of our trainees undertake three GP attachments:

 - A 12-month ST3 attachment

-We think this represents a unique opportunity to broaden your horizons in posts that are relevant and interesting.
-Alternatively, you may choose to spend the 6 months in full-time General Practice.
+Our ITP post represent a unique opportunity to broaden your horizons in posts that are relevant and interesting.

-The weekly timetable for each of these ITP posts includes:
+The weekly timetable for each of these ITP posts are:

 - 6 sessions in practice (5 clinical, 1 tutorial)